Oli McBurnie: Youth career

+Despite being born and raised in Leeds, McBurnie has always considered himself Scottish and never had any interest in playing for England.
+"I never really had any choice.
+All my family are from Glasgow.
+My brother Zander and I always got brought up as being Scottish.
+We would go into school on a dress-down day and we would wear our Scotland tops," he told The Press and Journal.
+"It seems a bit alien to me when people say I'm English, but with the accent I guess it comes with the territory.
+We were brought up Scottish.
+We were brought up to celebrate when England got knocked out of the World Cup.
+That was my childhood."

 In September 2013, McBurnie was called up for a training camp by the Scotland under-19 national team.
 McBurnie was called up to the Scotland under-19 squad in November 2014.
 He made his debut in a 1–1 draw against the Netherlands. in April 2015 he was praised by under-19 manager Ricky Sbragia, and subsequently by club manager Phil Parkinson.
 He scored 1 goals in 4 appearances for the under-19s.

-McBurnie moved up to the under-21 team in 2015, and he made 12 appearances at that level, scoring 2 goals.
+McBurnie moved up to the under-21 team in 2015, and he made twelve appearances at that level, scoring two goals.

 Senior career

 McBurnie was selected for the senior national squad for the first time in March 2018, by new Scotland manager Alex McLeish.
 He made his full international debut on 23 March, in a 1–0 defeat to Costa Rica.
 He then took part in Scotland's mini tour of Latin America (defeats to Peru and Mexico) two months later.

 In March 2019, following "his breakthrough campaign for Swansea", McBurnie said he was ready to "stake a claim for a Scotland striking role".

-In September 2019 McBurnie stated his commitment to the national team following a video posted on social media.
+In September 2019, McBurnie stated his commitment to the national team following a video posted on social media.
 His dedication to the Scotland national team was questioned again in August 2020, after he withdrew from the squad but then played in a club match.
 He was defended by Scotland manager Steve Clarke.
 McBurnie was further criticised in November 2020, and was again defended by Clarke.

 In November 2020, McBurnie played in both of Scotland's UEFA Euro 2020 play-off matches (against Israel and Serbia), scoring in the penalty shoot-out win in the latter, which qualified Scotland for their first major tournament in over 20 years.

-In May 2021 he was not selected to the Scotland squad for the delayed UEFA Euro 2020 tournament due to injury.
+In May 2021, he was not selected to the Scotland squad for the delayed UEFA Euro 2020 tournament due to injury.

+McBurnie did not receive a call-up for the following five years, until he was recalled in September 2026 by new manager Sebastien Pocognoli.
+He said he was "eternally grateful" to Pocognoli for recalling him.